open-learning-exchange/BeLL-Apps/README.md

 # Installing on server
+These Apps are entirely Couch Apps but there are a number of things to push to CouchDB (databases, views, apps, default docs) so we use node.js to push all of the dependencies to the CouchDB that you specify.
+If you don't have node.js installed, check out the instructions for your system at [nodejs.org](http://nodejs.org).

 - Define the location of your CouchDB server in install.js.
 Default is http://127.0.0.1:5984.
-- On the command line from the repository's root, run `npm install; node install.js;`.
-This will install the databases the BeLL Apps use.
+- On the command line from the repository's root, run `npm install; node install.js;`

 # Installing on clients